PankajPanwar01/Pro-kabbadi-Login-form/README.md

 # Pro-kabbadi-Login-form
-This code creates a stylish webpage for the Pro Kabaddi League (PKL) using HTML, CSS, and JavaScript (Ionicons for icons).
-It features a navigation menu, a search bar, a promotional section, and a login form.
+This system implements a login page for the Pro Kabaddi League website, where users enter their credentials to gain access to a dashboard page.
+The system includes session management using localStorage to keep track of logged-in users and provides a logout functionality.